-Before Simon Whetham starts his performance, he asks you to close your eyes.
-However, I could not withstand to open my eyes briefly once in a while.
+Before Simon Whetham begins his performance, he asks you to close your eyes.
+However, I could not help but open my eyes briefly a few times.
 I saw Simon walking around slowly, holding a cymbal in his hands.
 A tactile transducer was attached to the cymbal (Simon uses Dayton transducers, often also called exciters.
 If you want to know more, about what kind of microphones and loudspeakers he is using, have a look at the very detailed equipment list on his website).
 Larger sounds were diffused by a tactile transducer attached to the big metal ventilation system on the ceiling, resonating in different ways depending on the frequencies diffused by the tactile transducer.

 In contrast, in Everyday Emanations (Dead End) (2017) the sound source is more easily recognisable and plenty of visual cues reveal the source of the sound.
 Once again, Simon uses tactile transducers, this time attached to damaged car parts.
 He recorded sounds of traffic inside objects such as pipes, bottles and cans in the streets of Nakanojo (Japan) and these are played through the tactile transducers.
 Or in Simon’s words: “So ‘dead’ cars would play the sounds of ‘live’ ones.”
 This time your eyes should not be shut, since car lamps are used to light the space, turning on and off according to the volume of the sound.

-An even more direct examination of the physicality of sounds occurs when Simon uses loudspeakers for creating physical marks.
+An even more direct examination of the physicality of sounds occurs when Simon uses loudspeakers to create physical marks.
 The visuality of the performance—completely absent during the first performance I discussed—plays a crucial role now.
 Simon mentions the book Lines: A Brief History by Tim Ingold to explain more about these works: “Ingold describes two classifications of lines—threads and traces.
 I was led to consider traces of sound, or of action that makes sound.
-This ranged from retracing grooves cut into metal objects by the process of twine production, to actually creating physical traces of sounds, to be displayed as visual representations.”
-In Trace of Water (2016) several metal wires are attached to a very small loudspeaker.
-A recording of cascading stream water in Wongol (South Korea) is carrying the loudspeaker through the sand, literally leaving its traces in the sand:
+This ranged from retracing grooves cut into metal objects by the process of twine production to actually creating physical traces of sounds, to be displayed as visual representations.”
+In Trace of Water (2016), several metal wires are attached to a very small loudspeaker.
+A recording of cascading stream water in Wongol (South Korea) carries the loudspeaker through the sand, literally leaving its traces there:

-In Trace of the Storm (2017), created of the Open Arts Project in Busan (South Korea) a recording of a storm is played through two loudspeakers.
-One of them is a loudspeaker attached to the wood of a painting, the other one is a speaker cone filled with Korean ink, and producing a similar painting as the first one.
+In Trace of the Storm (2017), created at the Open Arts Project in Busan (South Korea) a recording of a storm is played through two loudspeakers.
+One is attached to the wood of a painting, the other is a speaker cone filled with Korean ink, and produces a painting similar to the first.
 “The sound continues to play through both pieces, but is heard in two different ways.
 The picture filters out low frequencies so you hear more detail, whereas the open speaker is almost inaudible, but creates another ‘drawing’.”
 This results in what could be called an action painting by a loudspeaker.
-In Simon Whetham’s works the microphones and loudspeakers are not only transducing between air and electricity, but they translate between all kinds of movements and sounds.
+In Simon Whetham’s works, the microphones and loudspeakers are not only transducing between air and electricity; they also translate all kinds of movements and sounds.